strategineer/personal-website/content/blog/2025-01-23/index.md

 ## Give players more opportunities to interact with their favorite NPCs

-> Takeaway: "Be open to changing the world in small but signficant ways to give players more opportunities to interact with their favorite NPCs."
+> Takeaway: "Be open to changing the world in small but significant ways to give players more opportunities to interact with their favorite NPCs."

 If players really like a particular NPC, I should be open to creating opportunities for them to interact with that NPC more.